MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 ## There are two priniciples of locality
 1. Spacial
+- refers to the tendency of a program to access data or instructions that are located near each other in memory.
 2. Temporal
+- refers to the tendency of a program to access the same data or instructions repeatedly over a short period of time.

 drawings:
 1. The cpu wants one single word at a time.
 It issues a request to Main Memory for that word